 Another great tip that can help you is insisting on using the old-school style and using only paper and pen.

-Trust us, if you do your learning like in the old days, with only "real" pages, without any screens, etc., your journey towards a spectrum free of distractions will be much smoother.
+Trust us, if you do your learning like in the old days, Using only "real" pages, without any screens, etc., your journey towards a spectrum free of distractions will be much smoother.

-Many studies show that this old-school learning style has many advantages over technological learning.
+Many studies show this old-school learning style has many advantages over technological learning.

-In conclusion, the number one tip for creating a home study environment is a distraction-free spectrum.
+In conclusion, a physical distraction-free spectrum is the number one tip for creating a home study environment.

-According to all planning logic, This paragraph should be at the beginning of the article since the designated physical space for the learning environment is the basis of everything.
+According to all planning logic, this paragraph should be at the beginning of the article since the designated physical space for your learning environment is the basis of everything.

-With that being said, due to the enormous importance of distracting technology in our era, we prefer to start with it, even though we have yet to write a single word about the physical environment - the dedicated learning room.
+With that being said, due to the enormous importance of distracting technology in our era, we prefer to start with it, even though we have yet to write a single word about the actual physical environment - The dedicated learning room.

-Now let's talk a little about the basis of any learning environment - The room in which it takes place.
-And what are the tools that will help you make it ideal for effective learning?
+Now let's talk a bit about the basis of any learning environment - The room in which the learning takes place and the tools that will help you make it ideal for effective learning.

 You must create a physical space with four walls, whose purpose is to allow you to sit quietly and study.
 Sounds very simple, right?

-First, it is essential to understand why it is so important to have a specific room dedicated exclusively to learning.
+First, it is essential to understand why having a specific/defined room dedicated exclusively to learning is so important.

-It is customary to divide the reasons into two types: external and internal.
+It is customary to divide the reasons into External and internal.

 According to this insight, One must recognize that his own weaknesses are the ones that limit him and prevent him from fulfilling his hidden potential.
 Therefore, he should approach those weaknesses directly and deal with them without fear and with full awareness.

-And in our context, once you have understood that the lack of a designated room for learning causes you many distractions that prevent you from studying ideally (and later, we will detail why), you must overcome yourself and establish such a room.
+In our context, once you've figured out that the lack of a designated room for learning causes you many distractions preventing you from studying ideally (and later, we will detail why), you must overcome yourself and establish such a room.

-So what are the internal reasons, and how will a dedicated physical room for a study environment help deal with them?
+And now, for the 'internal reasons,' - how will a dedicated physical room for a study environment help deal with them?

-First and foremost, and most intuitively and straightforwardly, There is the issue of distractions, which was expanded upon in detail in paragraph one.
-A dedicated physical room, which will create a study environment "free from distractions," - will help prevent them.
+First and foremost, and most intuitively - The issue of distractions was expanded in detail above - A dedicated physical room, which will create a study environment free from distractions - Will help prevent them.

-A second reason is an assistance in getting into the mode/vibe of learning that a defined learning room can grant you.
+The second reason is assistance in getting into the mode/vibe of learning that a defined learning room can provide you.

-If you follow our instructions below, you will get familiar with the tools that will help you turn a random room into a learning supporter in such a way that will make the learning process within there smooth and fun.
+If you follow our instructions below, you will get familiar with tools that will help you turn a random room into a learning supporter, thus turning your learning process much smoother.

-The third reason for the importance of physical learning space, Or as we call it - "Since I'm already here, I might as well" - is related to psychological aspects of the things that motivate us.
+The third internal reason, or as we call it - "Since I'm already here, I might as well" - is related to psychological aspects of the things that motivate us.

-This reason may be familiar to you from things you have heard (or said to yourself) from the field of fitness:
+It may sound familiar following things you have heard (or said to yourself) from the field of fitness: